Mexican Cupboard Essentials

 - Puff Pastry Sausage Cups

-- Salsa Verde or Green Salsa Even when home made salsas are the way to go in México, the truth is that we always keep our favourite store bought salsas in our cupboard.
+- Salsa Verde or Green Salsa Even when homemade salsas are the way to go in México, the truth is that we always keep our favourite store-bought salsas in our cupboard.
 They will usually be salsa verde made with tomatillos and jalapenos or Salsa Mexicana made with tomatoes and jalapeno for everyday use.
-These salsas are medium hot and pack a lot of flavour.
+These salsas are medium-hot and pack a lot of flavours.
 They are just so delicious and easy to pour over everything.
-Sometimes, when we want stronger flavours and heat, we go for the Salsa Arriera which is made with tomatillo and de arbol chilli or Ranchera Salsa which goes perfectly well with pork.
+Sometimes, when we want stronger flavours and heat, we go for the Salsa Arriera which is made with tomatillo and de Arbol chilli or Ranchera Salsa which goes perfectly well with pork.
 These salsas are perfect over tacos, eggs or to be used as marinades.
 They can also be used to make enchiladas without the fuzz!
-Here’s some examples of what you can make with them:
+Here are some examples of what you can make with them:

 - Huevos Rancheros

 - Potato Hash